MobileFirst-Platform-Developer-Center/DevCenter/contributing.md

 Learn more about pull requests: [https://guides.github.com/introduction/flow/](https://guides.github.com/introduction/flow/)

 ### Blog posts
-If you'd like to contribute a blog post about work you've done with IBM MobileFirst Foundation, follow the normal pull request method:
+If you'd like to contribute a blog post about work you've done with IBM MobileFirst Foundation, follow these steps:

-1. Fork the repository and clone it to your workstation
+1. Fork the repository and clone it to your workstation.
-2. Create a markdown (.md) file and write your blog post in it
+2. Create a markdown (.md) file to author your blog post in it.
-3. Place the .md file under `_posts/<year>/your-blogpost.md`
+3. Place the .md file under `_posts/<year>/your-blogpost.md`.

     Your blog post should be named `YYY-MM-DD-your-lowercase-title.md`.
-For example `2016-09-10-my-new-blog-post.md`
+For example `2016-09-10-my-new-blog-post.md`.

-4. Make a pull request of your changes back to this repository
+4. Make a pull request of your changes back to this repository.

 At the very top of the .md file, add the following.
 For example: